 - slide 1 of 4

 Run into a section in a Shakespeare play you don't quite understand?
 It happens a lot.
 All of the most important Julius Caesar quotes are explained here to help you better understand the play.
+If you haven't read Julius Cesar yet, you can find the full text of the play here.

 Quote: Soothsayer: Beware the Ides of March.
 (I, ii, 18)